yemoalakija/Blog/README.md

 ### CSS Validaton

-Some bootstrap errors were found in the css file as shown below.
+Some Bootstrap errors were found in the css file as shown below.

 <details><summary><b>CSS Validation Result</b></summary>